Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/adobe-acrobat.md

 icon: simple/adobe
 ---

-# How to fix Adobe Acrobat not installing?
+# :simple-adobe: How to fix Adobe Acrobat not installing?

 **Printing must be enabled (via the Atlas folder) to install Adobe Acrobat correctly**